Bigfoot - Sasquatch: 2024 Updates, Facts and Analysis

 Other tribes tell of a large creature much like a man but imbued with special powers and characteristics.
 The Ojibwa of the Northern Plains believed the Sabe or bagawajanini appeared in times of danger and other tribes agreed that the hairy apparition was a messenger or warning, telling man to change his ways.

 North American settlers started reporting sightings during the late 1800's and into the 1900's with the occasional finding of footprints, sporadic attacks and even a few old photos and videos adding to the mystery.

 Those who claim to have seen Bigfoot have described everything from a large, upright ape to an actual hairy human, sometimes standing over eight feet tall and described as massive and powerfully built.

-The debate and research continue in 2023.
-Entire organizations exist to study and document Bigfoot and prove it's existence and groups regularly search the backcountry of America, looking for that ultimate proof.
+The debate and research continue in 2024.
+Entire organizations exist to study and document Bigfoot and prove it's existence and groups regularly search the backcountry of America, hunting for that ultimate proof.

 Anyone who has pondered the mysteries of human evolution will be fascinated and eager to join Dr. Meldrum in drawing their own conclusion.